Inside Bitwarden: The power of multifactor encryption

 The Bitwarden security track record reflects an unequivocal encryption approach.

-Credential management vendors employ a common set of encryption safeguards for vault information: 256-bit AES, used by federal governments; PBKDF2 key strengthening to prevent brute force attacks; secure random numbers to gather entropy; and end-to-end design to ensure ultimate privacy for users.
+Credential management vendors employ a common set of encryption safeguards for vault information: 256-bit AES, used by federal governments; PBKDF2 or Argon2 for key strengthening and password hashing to prevent brute force attacks; secure random numbers to gather entropy; and end-to-end design to ensure ultimate privacy for users.

 Bitwarden stands out by adding multiple layers of encryption and cryptography everywhere vault information resides and passes through in the cloud, across databases and servers, and on client devices.
 Before sharing the details let’s understand what it means for users: